nirmata/openshift-kyverno-operator/README.md

 ### Apply CR

+The container images used in the internal Kyverno and Kyverno Operator pods are private.
+Get necessary user/password from Nirmata, and set these in the file `config/samples/operator_v1_openshiftkyvernooperator.yaml ` under the locations:
+- image.pullSecrets.username, image.pullSecrets.password
+- imagePullSecret.username, imagePullSecret.password

+Then create the OpenshiftKyvernoOperator custom resource by running

 ```shell
 kubectl apply -k config/samples
 ```
+The Kyverno and Kyverno-Operator pods should show as running.

 https://sdk.operatorframework.io/docs/building-operators/helm/quickstart/ here is the complete document for olm installation, deployment and cleanup.